Decurity/semgrep-smart-contracts/README.md

 delegatecall-to-arbitrary-address | Generic | An attacker may perform delegatecall() to an arbitrary address. incorrect-use-of-blockhash | Generic | blockhash(block.number) and blockhash(block.number + N) always returns 0.
-accessible-selfdestruct | Generic | Contract can be destructed by anyone in $FUNC use-ownable2step | Generic | Use Ownable2Step rather than Ownable
+accessible-selfdestruct | Generic | Contract can be destructed by anyone in $FUNC

 ## Gas Optimization Rules